DiegoSalas27/LazyShop-IR/README.md

 # LazyShop-IR
 This is the Information Retrieval System for Lazy Shop.
 This system reads from a csv file that contains product details structured by name, rating, type_of, price, comments which where created by the LazyShop web scraping project.
 It creates A Zonal Inverted Index and solve user queries by running linguistic modules from nltk package.
+It implements td-idf to perform document raking, and cosine similarity to display similar products to the one a user selects

 ## install dependencies:
 ```